 These Building Codes require a minimum ceiling height, the number of windows, plumbing for bathrooms, and stairs or ladders that allow you to access loft areas.

 There is also the International Building Code (IBC) vis-à-vis the International Residential Code (IRC).

 The IBC concerns commercial construction while the IRC sets the standards for residential construction.
 The local building department provides more information about both.

 Another indicator for a tiny home friendly state is the presence of tiny houses structured in the city.
 You can determine this fact by checking out the official website of states.
-In fact, towns advertise whether they accept tiny homes within their districts.
+In fact, towns advertise that they accept tiny homes within their districts.

 What Exactly Are Tiny Homes?